-- If you answer “yes” to questions in the DISCLOSURES section - other then Questions 32, 34, 35 - you must fully explain your answer.
+- If you answer “yes” to questions in the DISCLOSURES section—other than Questions 32, 34, 35—you must fully explain your answer.
 We suggest that you use the Physician Self-Report form for this purpose.
 However, if the Physician Self-Report does not fully cover your situation, submit a signed, notarized statement in lieu of or in addition the Physician Self-Report.

-- Request a self-query from the National Practitioner and Healthcare Integrity and Protection Data Banks (NPDB/HIPDB) website at www.npdb-hipdb.hrsa.gov.
+- Request a self-query from the National Practitioner Data Bank (NPDB) website at www.npdb.hrsa.gov.
 The self-query report will be mailed to your address.
 When you receive the report, enclose the original report in your application packet.

 In addition, arrange for the Board office to receive the following documents directly from the third party sources.

 - Complete the Criminal History Record Check Authorization form to request State of Delaware and Federal Bureau of Investigation criminal background checks.
 Follow the instructions on the authorization form to arrange to be fingerprinted.
 The State Bureau of Identification will send the report directly to the Board office.